filakhtov/gentoo-use-docs/net-misc/curl.md

 It is safe to disable this flag.

-### ipv6
-Pass the `--enable-ipv6` option to the configure script.
-Enable support for an IPv6 protocol.

-This flag should be enabled if the target system participates in IPv6 capable networks.
-It can be safely disabled otherwise.

 ### kerberos
 Pass the `--with-gssapi=/usr` option to the configure script.
 Provide support for a Kerberos authentication protocol using a GSS-API for an HTTP and to some extent for an FTP protocols.